Family Assistance Plan: 1972 – Removal of the FAP from H.R. 1

 In June 1972, the inclusion of the FAP in H.R.
 1 was at the center of many debates and negotiations.
 A compromise for the FAP was proposed by Senator Abraham Ribicoff, which would merge the FAP and his own plans of guaranteed income.
 A letter was sent to President Nixon in 1971 which denounced the FAP's plan of 'workfare' as well as any version of H.R.
 1 which included the FAP as an unacceptable approach to welfare reform.
 In the same month, President Nixon approved a twenty percent increase in old-age and survivor's insurance benefits.
 Supporters of the FAP feared this may have decreased the likeliness that there would be a vote in favor of keeping the FAP as part of the amended H.R.
 1 Bill, as it may have served to dissuade potential support amongst more conservative politicians who did not wish to see large changes to the government's role in public services.

 By September, the Senate Finance Committee had released a newly revised H.R.
 1 at over 900 pages in length.
 The FAP was voted to not be included in this amended version of the bill.
 The committee instead chose to have it replaced with a 'workfare' plan put forth by Senator Russell B. Long.
 This plan was heavily supported by all Republican members of the committee.
 By October, voting on H.R.
 1 had begun.
 On October 3, the guaranteed income plan proposed by Senator Ribicoff was tabled 52–24.
 On October 4, the Senate also decides to drop the 'workfare' proposal by Senator Long.
 Tests of the Nixon FAP, Ribicoff's guaranteed income plan, and Long's 'workfare' were instead included in the bill.

 The next day, on October 5, H.R.
 1 passed with a vote of 68–5.
-However, by the time President Nixon signed the bill on October 30, the proposal of these tests had also been removed from planning, despite the Senate having authorized funds for testing earlier in the month.
+However, by the time President Nixon signed the bill on October 30, the proposal for these tests had also been removed from planning, despite the Senate having authorized funds for testing earlier in the month.
 When H.R.
 1 was put in action, no marked changes to welfare in America developed and ADFC remained largely intact.
 After over three years of development, negotiations, and revisions, the FAP was entirely removed from consideration.